benckx/vaporwave/README.md

 - Compare save files between local computer and devices, and detect where the more recent save is stored
 - Download/Upload ROMs files from/to devices
 - Download/Upload save files from/to devices
-- Tested with [ArkOS](https://github.com/christianhaitian/arkos/wiki) running on a RG351M device.
+- Tested on [ArkOS](https://github.com/christianhaitian/arkos/wiki) with a RG351M device.

 # Future Changes